kflavin/importer/README.md

 You can add a new lambda with a few steps.
 The lambdas are responsible for launching an EC2 with any necessary environment variables.
 The userdata scripts are responsible for doing your work, terminating the instance, and sending any notifications.

 1. Create a new folder under `lambdas` and add a handler (Python function).
 This is responsible for launching the EC2 with your custom userdata script.
-You can copy from an existing folder, like `lambdas/db_backup/`
+You can copy from an existing folder, like `lambdas/mysql_backup/`
 1. Add a new "body" userdata script under `lambdas/resources/userdata/`.
 This is shell code which should perform your task.
    * The `start.sh` and `finish.sh` scripts should be concatenated around your "body" script to ensure the EC2 is terminated properly.
 This is done inside the lambda.
 1. Add the handler (function) name to `serverless.yaml`.
+1. Add any needed non-secret configuration data under the `serverless/` directory
 1. Deploy: `./setup.sh <env>`

 The `start.sh` and `finish.sh` are used as wrappers around your body data script.
 They ensure your EC2 is terminated, and